-Noisy Neighbours Tips – Our Top Ten
+Noisy Neighbours – Our Top Ten Tips

-We have compiled a short list of our favorite tips for dealing successfully with your noise complaint.
+We have compiled a short list of our favourite tips for dealing successfully with your noise complaint.
 Each year local authorities receive hundreds of thousands of noise complaints; our tips will help you get the best out of the system.

 - Be polite.
 If you can, give your noisy neighbours the benefit of the doubt first.
 Let them know that you are being affected by the noise and give them a chance to put things right.

 - Use your local authority.
 They have a duty to investigate noise nuisance and have legal powers to act where nuisance exists (even where housing associations are involved).